Bad Aibling Station: History

 In 1936 a military airfield was established by the German National Socialist government at the site of a sport airfield in Bad Aibling-Mietraching.
 After the Second World War, troops of the United States Army seized the military airport ("Fliegerhorst" and flight training base) that had evolved from the airfield.
 Initially, it was used by the occupying Americans as a camp for prisoners of war.
 Günter Grass and Joseph Ratzinger, later Pope Benedict XVI, are claimed to have met there as prisoners.

 After the last prisoners had been discharged in 1946, the grounds of the airbase were transformed into a displaced persons camp for former members of the Royal Yugoslav Army who had been deported to Germany during the war.
 The Bad Aibling DP camp was first run by UNRRA and later by the IRO.
 In 1948, the Yugoslav DPs were transferred to another DP camp in Munich, making room for a new relief project: the IRO Children's Village Bad Aibling, which housed over 2,300 unaccompanied children and youth who had been displaced during or as a result of the war, and who represented more than 20 nationalities.
 An international team of relief workers, including a group of Quakers from the AFSC, took care of the children until the Village was closed in late 1951.

 In 1952, the area was taken over by the US Army.
 Since a four-power agreement enacted Austria's neutrality in 1955, US listening devices that were situated there had to be abandoned.
 They were relocated to Bad Aibling and during the Cold War field station 81 was converted by the United States Army Security Agency ("ASA") to a central communications monitoring station for American intelligence.

 In 1971 the National Security Agency (NSA) and the United States Department of Defense took over command from the U.S. Army.
 Simultaneously, the Army Security Agency transferred most of its activities in West Germany from its field stations located at Rothwesten, Bad Aibling and Herzogenaurach to Augsburg.

-In 1994, the NSA transferred command of its Bad Aibling base to INSCOM, one of the Central Security Services of United States.
+In 1994, the NSA transferred command of its Bad Aibling base to INSCOM, one of the Central Security Services of the United States.

 After the end of the Cold War, on several occasions including investigations of the European Parliament that censured industrial espionage by American secret services, the Americans intended to close the Bad Aibling Station.
 The September 11, 2001 attacks delayed these plans.

-Restructuring of the US intelligence community after the September 11, 2001 caused the closure of Bad Aibling Station in September 2004.
+Restructuring of the US intelligence community after September 11, 2001, caused the closure of Bad Aibling Station in September 2004.
 The base was transferred back to the Federal Republic of Germany.
 Information uncovered by Der Spiegel in 2013 from the Edward Snowden leaks indicated that the NSA continued its presence at Bad Aibling until 2006, supported by the BND, by using equipment in a metal-clad building known as "Tin Can".

 In the direct vicinity of Bad Aibling, a Bundesnachrichtendienst (BND) annex is located within the area of the Bundeswehr barracks.